Complete Guide to Forearm Anatomy: Parts, Names, Functions & Diagram

 This tendon then travels toward your wrist, passing over a flexor retinaculum, and attaches to a palmar aponeurosis.

 The main job of the palmaris longus muscle is to work with other muscles in the front of your forearm to help you bend your hand at your wrist.
-It also helps steady your elbow and gives a little bit of strength to bend your fingers at the joints.
+It also helps steady your elbow and gives a little strength to bend your fingers at the joints.

 Forearm Muscle Anatomy – Extensor